 Renfrew County has always and continues to have a strong and emotional attachment and relationship with Garrison Petawawa.
 We wish to ensure the serving members and civilian employees know they have our continued and heartfelt support as they fulfill their role globally in terms of defending Canada and others, providing security and disaster relief.

 We reside in a part of the province, the country and the world, envied by many.
 Our connection to Canadian history mixed with our evolving social diversity and the vibrant arts community is second to none.
-Renfrew County residents are fortunate to share our community with the Algonquins of Pikwaknagan community, it is a treasured relationship which needs to be constantly respected and developed.
+Renfrew County residents are fortunate to share our community with the Algonquins of Pikwàkanagàn community; it is a treasured relationship which needs to be constantly respected and developed.

 We will through the carefully fostered partnerships with Ottawa Valley Tourism Association (OVTA) and the various cultural groups work to properly showcase and further develop our unique attributes to residents and visitors alike.
 I would encourage each and every one of you and your families to take the opportunity to explore the arts, culture and historical treasures we have hidden away and waiting discovery here in Renfrew County.

 The County of Renfrew will continue to take an active role in healthy living by participating in a health promotion challenge with Lanark County.
-I truly enjoyed the Silver Chain Challenge this past June.
 The Silver Chain Challenge encouraged the use of our roads, trails, hallways and any natural or man-made infrastructure to increase physical activity along with social and community engagement.
-I look forward to June 2014 with enthusiasm and a healthy sense of needing to improve.
+I look forward to June 2016 with enthusiasm and a healthy sense of needing to improve.
+We also work with the Health Unit and a number of partners to improve the physical activeness of our children.
+I am honored to be the “champion” for the Healthy Kids program and enjoy the enthusiasm of our partners as they grow the program.

-The Eastern Ontario Warden’s Caucus (EOWC) sets priorities for the year in January of each year.
-As council will recall the Caucus has been very successful in completing major projects and studies such as EORN.
-In 2013, economic development was one of two priorities for the EOWC and a Regional Economic Development Strategy should be completed by the end of January 2014.
+The Eastern Ontario Wardens’ Caucus (EOWC) sets priorities for the year in January of each year.
+As council will recall the Caucus has been very successful in completing major projects and studies.
+In 2013, economic development was one of two priorities for the EOWC and a Regional Economic Development Strategy was completed and implemented in 2014 and 2015.

-CoR CAO Jim Hutton and myself will continue to support the efforts of EOWC and ensure the concerns of the CoR are duly considered.
-I should note we forwarded the concerns of council to the EOWC in conjunction with Mayor Sweets presentation to EORN about the patchiness of cell coverage in our community.
-EOWC has agreed to conduct a gap analysis utilizing a process similar to the origins of the broadband initiative in 2008 when it reviewed the area represented by the EOWC .
+County of Renfrew CAO Jim Hutton and myself will continue to support the efforts of EOWC and ensure the concerns of the County of Renfrew are duly considered.
+I should note in 2013 we forwarded the concerns of council to the EOWC in conjunction with Councillor Sweet’s presentation to EORN about the patchiness of cell coverage in our community.
+EOWC has conducted a gap analysis utilizing a process similar to the origins of the broadband initiative in 2008 when it reviewed the area represented by the EOWC.
+A project is being formed with discussions as to funding expected to be formalized with the province and the federal government.

 I look forward to continuing our working relationship with our MP Cheryl Gallant, and our MPP John Yakabuski in ensuring the issues of Renfrew County and our local municipalities and our community are duly considered by our senior governments.
 Partnerships with our federal and provincial governments are extremely important if we are to move forward on the major initiatives offered today.